 There is a systematic strategy, framework and associated processes for managing risk.
 The Risk Management Strategy was updated and reviewed in December 2015.
-The risk register was reviewed in 2019 and focuses on those projects where the risk of not achieving them would have a significant impact on the Authority.
+The Authority's risk register focuses on those projects where the risk of not achieving them would have a significant impact on the Authority.
 These projects are grouped in the register under the purposes and duty of 'Protect, Enjoy and Prosper'.
 Significant operational risks potentially affecting the Authority have been grouped under 'Achieving Excellence'.
-Risks are scored by likelihood and impact to give a green, amber or red warning level and regular consideration is given to appropriate measures and strategies to mitigate the risks - the risk register details 17 key risks across the organisation and, as at the end of March 2024, 7 risks were green, 8 amber and 2 red.
+Risks are scored by likelihood and impact to give a green, amber or red warning level and regular consideration is given to appropriate measures and strategies to mitigate the risks - the risk register details 19 key risks across the organisation and, as at the end of March 2025, 6 risks were green, 10 amber and 3 red.
 The register is monitored and reviewed by the Executive Board and half-yearly by the Resources, Audit and Performance Committee.